Seattle Starbucks stores join 3-day strike as union fight intensifies

 “Despite these delay tactics, we remain focused on working together and engaging meaningfully and directly with the union to make Starbucks a company that works for everyone, and we urge Workers United to uphold their promises to partners by moving the bargaining process forward,” Trull said.
 Starbucks refers to workers as partners.

-Merritt said workers there have been denied the opportunity to bargain or sign a contract.
-Unionized workers’ hours are being cut during one of the busiest seasons of the year, and are being denied credit card tipping, which nonunion stores have implemented, she said.
+Merritt said workers at the Madison Park store have been denied the opportunity to bargain or sign a contract.
+Unionized workers’ hours are being cut during one of the busiest seasons of the year, and they are being denied credit card tipping, which nonunion stores have implemented, she said.

 “Although Madison Park Starbucks is known as Howard Schultz’s home store, we are just like any other Starbucks,” Merritt said.
 “If Howard’s own neighborhood store baristas are treated this poorly, that only speaks to the injustices Starbucks partners are experiencing nationwide.”

-In Seattle, the union and Starbucks are waiting for an National Labor Relations Board judge to rule on whether the company’s decision to add benefits exclusively to nonunion stores breaks federal labor law.
+In Seattle, the union and Starbucks are waiting for a National Labor Relations Board judge to rule on whether the company’s decision to add benefits exclusively to nonunion stores breaks federal labor law.
 Workers United is also protesting union store closures.

 Six stores, including the city’s first unionized store at Broadway and East Denny Way, closed in Seattle.
 Starbucks claimed unsolvable safety concerns threatened the well-being of customers and workers at those stores.
 But the union argued the closure of the store was retaliatory.

-Out of of Starbucks’ 9,000 company-run U.S. stores, 261 have unionized since late last year, according to the National Labor Relations Board.
+Of Starbucks’ 9,000 company-run U.S. stores, 261 have unionized since late last year, according to the NLRB.

 Starbucks Workers United has filed at least 446 unfair labor practice charges against the company, including claims that Starbucks is firing labor organizers and refusing to bargain.
 Starbucks has filed 47 charges against the union, among them allegations that Workers United broke bargaining rules by recording sessions and posting the recordings online.
 The union claims there was no recording.